midleo/midleo-mqscout/README.md

 * Java/MQ commands are executed with `execFile` and do not use shell interpolation.
 * SSL passwords are encrypted at rest with Electron `safeStorage` when available.
 * MQScout does not download or install IBM MQ client software automatically.
+* MQScout does not bundle proprietary Java runtime files.

 ## NPM scripts